Conveyancing, property, divorce and deceased estate lawyers in Cape Town

 lawyer@capetownlawyer.co.za or WhatsApp

-Enter the value of the property above and the transfer costs for inheritance will be estimated (as well as "normal" transfer costs, which would be applicable if the property is purchased from the deceased estate rather than inherited)
+Enter the value of the property above and the transfer costs for inheritance will be estimated (note that "normal" transfer costs would be applicable if the property is purchased from the deceased estate rather than inherited)

 Deceased estate Property transfer costs